Resources/Audiences/Civil Contractors & GCs/Market & Competitor Intelligence

 In many markets, a handful of contractors have structural advantages:

-If you are entering against those firms, you need either:
+If you are entering against those firms, you need either a different lane (another scope category), a partnership, or acceptance that the odds are low.

 Where PinPoint helps